Ken Lynch: Early life

-Kenneth Englehart Lynch was born on July 15, 1910 in Albany, New York, the only child of Bertha Dietzel and Charles William Lynch.
+Kenneth Englehart Lynch was born on July 15, 1910, in Albany, New York, the only child of Bertha Dietzel and Charles William Lynch.
 His father was a native of Woburn, Massachusetts, who started his career as a coffee salesman, and then became a creamery owner in Troy, New York.
 His mother was from Yonkers, New York, a third generation German-American.
-The middle name, Englehart, a mark of his German ancestry, was his maternal grandmother's maiden name.
+His middle name was his maternal grandmother's maiden name.

 Career

 Lynch made his acting career on radio series.
 In 1940, on The Bishop and the Gargoyle, he played the Gargoyle, an ex-convict who helped the Bishop solve crimes.
 From 1942 to 1946, he was the voice of Tank Tanker, the mechanic, who aides the title character in Hop Harrigan.

 He had roles on three daytime radio soap operas.
 Lynch played Victor on Backstage Wife, Buck on Portia Faces Life, and Slim Stark on A Woman of America.

 In 1950, Lynch starred in One Thousand Dollars Reward, a rare crime drama, where after the crime play had ended, the host would place a telephone call to a random listener, who would then try to solve the mystery.
 Lynch also appeared on the radio shows The Falcon, 21st Precinct, and Gunsmoke.
 Later, in 1952, he played both Christopher Gard and Steve Lacey in Cafe Istanbul on CBS radio.

 From 1949 to 1954, Lynch starred in The Plainclothesman on the DuMont Television Network.
 In his role of the lieutenant on that program, he did not appear on camera, giving the impression that viewers saw things through his eyes.
 He appeared in numerous television series.
 He made three guest appearances on Perry Mason, including the role of Wallace Lang in "The Case of the Stuttering Bishop" in 1959, Robert Hayden in "The Case of the Irate Inventor" in 1960 and Customs Inspector Wendel in "The Case of the Floating Stones" in 1963.
-Some of the other series in which Lynch appeared are Peter Gunn, Zorro, Have Gun - Will Travel ("Love of a Bad Woman"), Gunsmoke (“Bureaucrat”), Checkmate ("Cyanide Touch"), woman"), Checkmate ("Born To Hang"), The Asphalt Jungle, Straightaway, The Honeymooners, The Fugitive, The Andy Griffith Show, The Dick Van Dyke Show, Blue Light, Adam-12, Star Trek ("The Devil in the Dark"), Maverick, All In The Family (in the famous episode, "Archie and the Lockup", where he played Guard Callaghan), The Twilight Zone ("Mr. Denton on Doomsday"), The Rifleman, and The Wild Wild West.
+Some of the other series in which Lynch appeared are Peter Gunn, Zorro, Have Gun - Will Travel ("Love of a Bad Woman"), Gunsmoke (“Bureaucrat” & “The Patsy”), Checkmate ("Cyanide Touch"), woman"), Checkmate ("Born To Hang"), The Asphalt Jungle, Straightaway, The Honeymooners, The Fugitive, The Andy Griffith Show, The Dick Van Dyke Show, Blue Light, Adam-12, Star Trek ("The Devil in the Dark") Season 1, Episode 25 as Chief Engineer Vanderberg in 1967, Maverick, All In The Family (in the famous episode, "Archie and the Lockup", where he played Guard Callaghan), The Twilight Zone ("Mr. Denton on Doomsday"), The Rifleman, and The Wild Wild West.
 In 1960 Lynch appeared as Al Killmer in the TV western series Lawman in the episode titled "The Escape of Joe Killmer."
+He played The Freighter in S8 E26 "The Jarbo Pierce Story" on "Wagon Train", 1965.